aledelmo/3DSlicer_Plugins/DiffusionPelvis/README.md

 taking the mean of all the direction vectors.

 #### GUI
-Straightfoward module.
+Straightforward module.
 The interface is simply composed by two node selector (one for input DWI image, one for the output volume node) and a set of radio button to specify the metric wanted.
 Click 'Extract' to launch the computation

 [1]: http://www.mrtrix.org